khaledk2/leb-beta/docs/_build/html/_sources/user_guide/homepage.rst.txt

 Your Jobs
 ============

-When you submit strains to be assembled within Local EnteroBase, these processes are transformed into 'jobs' and queued to be operated on in the background.
+When you submit strains to be assembled within Local EnteroBase, these processes are transformed into 'jobs' and queued to be operated on in the background with Celery.
 This webpage allows you to view the statuses of all submitted jobs, being 'queued' or 'completed' and providing further options to upload the results to Central EnteroBase and download the results.